History of Málaga: Greek Mainake

 The Phoenician settlements were more densely concentrated on the coastline east of Gibraltar than they were further up the coast.
 Market rivalry had attracted the Greeks to Iberia, who established their own trading colonies along the northeastern coast before venturing into the Phoenician corridor.
 They were encouraged by the Tartessians, who may have desired to end the Phoenician economic monopoly.
 Herodotus mentions that around 630 BC, the Phocaeans established relations with King Arganthonios (670–550 BC) of Tartessos, who gave them money to build walls around their city.
 Later they founded Mainake (Μαινάκη, Mainákē) on the Málaga coast (Strabo.
 3.4.2).

 Dominion of Carthage

-Nebuchadnezzar II had conquered Canaan in 572BC with the intention of appropriating the rich Tyrian trade, and with the transition to Carthaginian domination of the western Mediterranean, Malake became in 573 BC a colony of the Punic empire of Carthage, which sent its own settlers.
+Nebuchadnezzar II had recaptured mainland Tyre and Sidon from Amasis II sometime between 572 and 562 BC, with the intention of appropriating the rich Tyrian trade.
+After his successful siege of Tyre, and with the transition to Carthaginian domination of the western Mediterranean, Malaka became in 573 BC a colony of the Punic empire of Carthage, which sent its own settlers.
 The mercantile nature of the city, which developed during Phoenician rule, had taken hold, as well as such idiosyncratic cultural features as the religious cults devoted to the gods Melqart and Tanit.

 The second half of the sixth century BC marks the transition between the Phoenician and the Punic periods of Málaga.